binchoi/dsa-blog/docs/source/week2.rst

     `Backtracking <https://leetcode.com/explore/learn/card/recursion-ii/472/backtracking/2654/>`_ is an algorithm
     for finding all solutions by exploring all potential candidates.
 If the solution candidate turns to be not a solution (or at least not the last one), backtracking algoithm discards it by making some changes on the previous step, i.e. backtracks and then try again!
+Refer to my summary at :ref:`Backtracking`.

+NOT DONE YET